astrohart/MFR/MFR.Objects.CommandLine.Validators.Constants/README.md

 Provides access to format strings that can be used to display user-friendly error messages when validation of a root directory pathname fails.

+<a name='P-MFR-Objects-CommandLine-Validators-Constants-RootDirectoryValidationMessages-RootDirectoryDoesntContainSolution'></a>
+### RootDirectoryDoesntContainSolution `property`

+##### Summary

+Looks up a localized string similar to The specified starting directory, '{0}', exists on disk but does not contain a Visual Studio Solution (*.sln) file.

+Provide the pathname of a folder that contains a *.sln file in its topmost level, and then try to run this application again..

 <a name='P-MFR-Objects-CommandLine-Validators-Constants-RootDirectoryValidationMessages-RootDirectoryDoesntExist'></a>
 ### RootDirectoryDoesntExist `property`